-6. Conclusions
+603 6.
+Conclusions

-This study focuses on the tensile strength of cohesive particulate solids, where we use a range of limestone fractions of varying size and thus cohesion and tensile strength.
-All powders used in this study are dry (mostly insensitive to humidity); their properties are analysed by means of two shear testers, the Schulze Ring Shear tester and the Brookfield Powder Flow Tester.
-In particular, the sample Eskal300, with $d{50} = 2.2 \,\mu\text{m}$, is used as the reference cohesive fine powder and stretched for detailed measurements.
-The shear testers are operated in the region of reduced stresses, with special focus on values under 5 kPa, and to complement these data the Eskal300 is also analysed by directly measuring the tensile strength with the Ajax tensile tester.
+This study focused on the tensile strength of cohesive particulate solids, where we used a range of limestone fractions of varying size and thus cohesion and tensile strength.
+All powders used in this study were dry (mostly insensitive to humidity); their properties were analysed by means of two shear testers, the Schulze Ring Shear tester and the Brookfield Powder Flow Tester.

+610 In particular, the sample Eskal300, with $d{50} = 2.2 \ \mu$ m, was used 611 as the reference cohesive fine powder and stretched for detailed 612 measurements.
+The shear testers were operated in the region of 613 reduced stresses, with special focus on values under 5 kPa, and to 614 complement these data the Eskal300 was also analysed by directly 615 measuring the tensile strength with the Ajax tensile tester.